John How(e) 1602-1680

 Plaque on marker of Sudbury First Meeting House.

-It was there John first became a Freeman and was elected a selection in 1642.
+It was there John first became a Freeman (1640) and he was elected a selectman in 1642.

 But the families there soon wanted more land and John was one of 12 who pushed into the wilderness to found Marlborough.
-In 1661, at the age of 59, he opened a tavern, or ordinary.
+It is said he was the first white man to build a home in the area in1657.
+In 1670 he opened a tavern, or ordinary as it was called then.

 This was the start of a long line of Howe tavern keepers, both in Marlborough and in Sudbury, where John’s son Samuel moved.